 Are you working for a company where the board is not representative?
 Could you be the next female Director or CEO they so desperately need?

-When you open a newspaper and read reports of women accusing high profile figures of sexual abuse or violence do you judge?
-Do you automatically blame the woman who left the Royal Family with her husband for their decision?
-Do you assume that a woman trapped in a violent relationship is there through choice without coercion and control?
+When you open a newspaper and read reports of women facing sexual abuse or violence do you judge?
 Challenge your own biases.

 Be the change that you want to see in the world!